What are the Best drones under $500?

-My top recommendation of drones below $500 is perfect for entry level fliers such as kids.
-Each has drone protection feature such as RTH which will help get the drone back to its takeoff coordinates.
+My top recommendation of drones below $500 is perfect for entry-level fliers such as kids.
+Each has a drone protection feature such as RTH which will help get the drone back to its takeoff coordinates.
 Just switch the corresponding feature on and your drone will be back safely in no time.

 It’s usual for entry-level fliers such as kids to get confused on how to fly their drones.
 But with the help of Headless mode, you could simply push/pull the right throttle and your drone will follow your every command.